OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/cosmos-db/documentdb-sql-query.md

     }]

 ### <a name="spatial-functions"></a>Uzamsal işlevleri
-Cosmos DB Jeo-uzamsal sorgulamak için yerleşik işlevler açık Jeo-uzamsal Konsorsiyumu (OGC) aşağıdaki hello destekler.
+Cosmos DB Jeo-uzamsal sorgulamak için aşağıdaki açık Jeo-uzamsal Konsorsiyumu (OGC) yerleşik işlevleri destekler.

 <table>
 <tr>